freude/operators/README.md

 a=OperatorFermion(1:5);

-The action of the anihilation opeator is designated by the matrix product and the action of the creation operator is desigated by th eproduct with dot.
+The action of the anihilation opeator is designated by the matrix product "*" and the action of the creation operator is desigated by th eproduct with dot ".*".
 The orbital index of the operator should be placed in parenthesis:

 a(1).*[0 0 0 0 0];